atenearesearchgroup/QCBalgorithm/README.md

 Consider the metamodel of the New Yorker Contest dataset presented in [2].
 In this case we are interested in indentifying the following situations of interest:

 * Q1.
-ParticipantRate: taking into account all contests in the system, getting the number of participants that have answered at least one question in a contest in the last month.
+RecentPart: taking into account all contests in the system, getting the number of participants that have answered at least one question in a contest in the last month.

 Gremlin query can be viewed following: